 address detail page.

-When grouping the Detection page by Sources, you can click Details under the source name to view a summary of detections where that source was a participant.
+When grouping the Detection page by Sources, internal device role icons are highlighted red if the device was an offender in a detection and teal if the device was a victim.
+You can click Details under the source name to view a summary of detections where that source was a participant.
 These device details are displayed next to the detection card on wide screens (1900 pixels or greater).

 - Identifies how long the unusual behavior was detected or displays ONGOING if the behavior is currently occurring.
 The minimum duration of a detection is 30 seconds.